futuredapp/arkitekt/README.md

 # Features

-Arkitekt framework combines built-in support for Dagger 2 dependency injection, View DataBinding, ViewModel and RxJava or Coroutines use cases.
+Arkitekt combines built-in support for Dagger 2 dependency injection, View DataBinding, ViewModel and RxJava or Coroutines use cases.
 Architecture described here is used among wide variety of projects and it's production ready.